ZacharyMN709/COMP-3201---TSP-Evolutionary-Algorithm/README.md

 # COMP 3201 - Evolutionary Algorithm Runner

-In order to run the code, you will need numpy, pandas, matplotlib and seaborn.
+In order to run the code, you will need numpy, pandas, matplotlib and seaborn, if you're usng graphing functions.
 These are common scientific computing libraries for Python.

 There are two problems presently set up to be solved.
 The 8-Queens problem, as well as the TSP problem, complete with datasets.
 Both of these problems use a JSON